Death of David Bowie: Other musicians

 Tony Visconti, who produced a number of Bowie's albums including the "Berlin trilogy", Young Americans, and Bowie's final studio album, Blackstar, wrote: "He always did what he wanted to do.
 And he wanted to do it his way and he wanted to do it the best way.
 His death was no different from his life—a work of art.
 He made Blackstar for us, his parting gift.
 I knew for a year this was the way it would be.
 I wasn't, however, prepared for it.
 He was an extraordinary man, full of love and life.
 He will always be with us.
 For now, it is appropriate to cry".

 Mick Jagger said, "David was always an inspiration to me and a true original.
 He was wonderfully shameless in his work.
 We had so many good times together ...
 He was my friend.
 I will never forget him".

-Friend and collaborator Iggy Pop described him on social media as "the light of my life", while singer-songwriter Madonna tweeted: "Talented.
+Friend and collaborator Iggy Pop described him on social media as "the light of my life".

+Singer-songwriter Madonna tweeted: "Talented.
 Unique.
 Genius.
 Game Changer" and sang "Rebel, Rebel" at her Houston concert.

 Queen, with whom he collaborated on "Under Pressure", tweeted a link to the video of the song, with the words: "This is our last dance...."

 Elton John commented that "we all know how inspiring he is.
 We all know that his music stands.
 We don't have to say anything about the music: it speaks for itself.
 He was innovative, he was boundary-changing, and he danced to his own tune—which in any artist is really rare".
 John also performed a cover of "Space Oddity" at the Wiltern Theater in Los Angeles two days after Bowie's death.

+Peter Gabriel wrote, in part, "He was a one-off, a brilliant outlier, always exploring, challenging and inspiring anyone who wanted to push the boundaries of music, art, fashion and society".

 Kate Bush, noted for rarely giving public statements, told The Guardian in an interview: "David Bowie had everything.
 He was intelligent, imaginative, brave, charismatic, cool, sexy and truly inspirational both visually and musically.
 He created such staggeringly brilliant work, yes, but so much of it and it was so good.
 There are great people who make great work but who else has left a mark like his?
 No one like him".

 Dave Gahan of Depeche Mode said, "I had seen the news but it wasn't until my wife told me he had died that I just broke down in tears.
 My daughter came out and they were both hugging me.
 It really affected me.
 I felt a huge gap.
 One of the things I was most regrettable about was that I had never really gone up to him at any time I'd seen him in passing and said, 'You know, David, I bump into you every once in a while, but I've never told you how much your music has meant to me and continues to mean to me.'"